williamsnell/ws_content/content/posts/entropy/index.md

 \]

 We want to introduce some term that knocks out this \(\Delta x\).
-To do so, we need to introduce a second distribution.
+To do so, we need to introduce a second distribution - say, as second normal distribution that may (or may not) have the same mean and variance as our original distribution \(p(x)\).
 We'll label the *probability density function* of this distribution \(q(x)\).

-What if instead of measuring the information content of each slice, we measured the *difference* in information content between \(p(x)\) and \(q(x)\).
+Instead of measuring the information content of each slice, we could try measuring the *difference* in information content between \(p(x)\) and \(q(x)\).
 That is, instead of

 \[\log_2 p(x_i) \Delta x\]